-- We are disappointed in the language of not-for-profit and the definition used - No recognition of representation networks of social enterprises through the policy - This policy is written in a way that makes social enterprise a subsidiary of the community and voluntary sector and not a distinct sector in itself - the countries with most developed social enterprises treat it as a separate "sector" - Language is used about social enterprise "model" but not "sector" - Clarity needed on social enterprise 'stakeholders' mentioned through the report - We recommend that the language also reflects alignment with businesses, i.e. not only similarities with business - This document does not include advocacy for a social enterprise legal type e.g. Community Interest Companies (UK) - Clarity needed on tendering references and how the Implementation group will be formed
+- ISEN broadly welcomes an effective social enterprise policy - ISEN are disappointed in the language of not-for-profit and the definition used - There is no recognition of representation networks of social enterprises through the policy - This policy is written in a way that makes social enterprise a subsidiary of the community and voluntary sector and not a distinct sector in itself - the countries with most developed social enterprises treat it as a separate "sector" - Language is used about social enterprise "model" but not "sector" - Not all social enterprises have voluntary boards - Impact investing is growing and Ireland is at risk of losing out - Mapping must be done in a strategic approach that works in partnership with engaged representation networks - Clarity needed on social enterprise 'stakeholders' mentioned through the report - We recommend that the language also reflects alignment with enterprises, i.e. not only similarities with enterprises - An effective reserves policy must be adopted by funders to allow social enterprises to build reserves in order to invest in their social enterprise - Displacement is of concern to the sector and needs a policy response - Procurement and Buy Social Campaigns need support for social enterprise to succeed - Further business representation is needed for social enterprise sector to be successful - Neutral language must be used instead of a 'Forum' mentioned in this document - This document does not include advocacy for a social enterprise legal type e.g. Community Interest Companies (UK) - Clarity needed on tendering references and how the Implementation group will be formed